Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/amitrans/nightlingbug_twitter_thread.md

 And the awesome news is:

 Coming out of the closet, transitioning, and talking to other trans people can help you heal from all of these feelings!
-For more clarity on the feelings of fake-ness described above, I highly recommend this article on depersonalization by Zinnia Jones, which helped me finally accept that, yes, transitioning might make my life less intensely difficult: [Depersonalization in gender dysphoria].
+For more clarity on the feelings of fake-ness described above, I highly recommend this article on depersonalization by Zinnia Jones, which helped me finally accept that, yes, transitioning might make my life less intensely difficult: [Depersonalization in gender dysphoria]
 </p>

 [Depersonalization Article Mirror]  (Wayback Machine)